Stornoway (band): 2010–2012: Beachcomber's Windowsill

-The band signed to the independent record label, 4AD, and on 22 March 2010, they released their third single, "I Saw You Blink".
-They released their debut album Beachcomber's Windowsill on 24 May 2010.
+Signing to independent record label 4AD, on 22 March 2010 they released 3rd single "I Saw You Blink".
+Debut album Beachcomber's Windowsill launched on 24 May.
 Brian Briggs said in December 2010 that any initial apprehension to signing to a label has since faded: "we were used to doing it our own way.
 We'd put out EPs ourselves in Oxford and we were used to being the decision makers on everything.
 Having never worked with a label before, we were nervous that it would mean we would lose some say or having people twisting our arms doing certain things.
 And 4AD convinced us that wouldn't be the case and that we would have creative control over everything and they were supportive of that and it's worked really well so far, and they've stayed true to that."

-The band organised three small shows to 300 hometown fans at the A1 Pool Hall in Oxford in Summer 2010, just prior to the launch of their album.
-On 30 May 2010, Beachcomber's Windowsill entered the UK Albums Chart at number 14, spending five weeks in the UK Top 100.
+The band organised three small shows to 300 hometown fans at Oxford's A1 Pool Hall in Summer 2010.
+On 30 May, Beachcomber's Windowsill entered the UK Albums Chart at number 14, spending five weeks in the UK Top 100.
 An "unplugged" session of four songs was recorded for 4AD at the Rotunda, an abandoned doll's house museum in Iffley Village, Oxford in August 2010.
 They played at Glastonbury Festival 2010 and Womad Charlton Park in July 2010, along with main-stage slots at a great number of UK and European festivals.
 The rest of the year saw the band tour England, North America and, in February 2011, Australia as part of the St Jerome's Laneway Festival.
 Their last performance in their home country for 2010 was in London at the Shepherd's Bush Empire, to a sold-out crowd of 2,000, their biggest headline audience to date.
 The band performed the music from Beachcomber's Windowsill with extensions and additions to the instrumentation for many songs; in addition one older song and two new ones were performed, including two unplugged performances with acoustic instruments.
 Beachcomber's Windowsill won Album Of The Year at the 2010 XFM New Music Awards.